 In addition, addressing these issues will require consideration and coordination in multiple Commission proceedings and CAISO stakeholder initiatives.
-At this time, we deem consideration of specific treatment of However, the Commission remains interested in the possibility of increasing value for BTM hybrid resources as premature until broader questions and existing barriers can be been addressed.
+However, the Commission remains interested in the possibility of increasing value for BTM hybrid resources.
 The Commission will request CAISO and CEC participation in a joint public workshop later this calendar year to plan the joint agency steps necessary to establish NQC values for hybrid BTM storage/solar resources with the goal of counting these resources in the RA program.
-We note that ahybrid BTM resourceresources may continue to participate in the RA program as a-DR resourceresources.
+We note that hybrid BTM resources may continue to participate in the RA program as DR resources.